-It has some obvious Soulslike qualities in terms of atmosphere and gameplay but seems to be targeting the ‘looter shooter’ audience, supporting up to three-player drop-in drop-out co-op, along with class customization in the form of equippable armor called ‘Valorplates.’
+It has some obvious Soulslike qualities in terms of atmosphere and gameplay but, it seems to be targeting the ‘looter shooter’ audience, supporting up to three-player drop-in drop-out co-op, along with class customization in the form of equippable armor called ‘Valorplates.’
 The game is confirmed to be releasing on PS5 and PC via the Epic Games Store during Holiday 2020.

 An impressive highlight from Sony’s Future of Gaming presentation was Kena: Bridge of Spirits, a third-person action-adventure title exclusively coming to PS5.
 The game comes from developer Ember Lab, an indie studio who, before transitioning into game design, specialized in character development for animated commercials.

 The studio’s animation prowess is on full display in the announcement trailer for Kena, depicting fluid movement and combat systems brimming with flashy particle effects and lush forest backgrounds.
 Reminiscent of games like Pikmin, the story sees you growing a team of tiny companions called the Rot, increasing their numbers and unlocking new abilities that allow them to manipulate the environment.